 This section of Big Sky Fishing will be all about inflatable boats and will cover them in gory detail.
-My hope is that this section will provide some helpful information for those looking for a boat but are confused by the terminology, the different types of boats available and the various functions each type of boat is best designed to do.
+My hope is that this section will provide some helpful information for those looking for a boat - whether for fishing or simple recreational floating - but are confused by the terminology, the different types of boats available and the various functions each type of boat is best designed to do.

 The Different Types of Inflatable Boats

 There’s a multitude of different types of inflatable boats available today.
 These boats come in a wide variety of shapes, colors, sizes and prices.
 Because of this, boat shopping is often a confusing and sometimes frustrating experience.

 To learn more about the different types of boats, click on any of the categories below.

 |Inflatable Rafts - Affordable, popular and versatile.
 Great for both fishing and recreational river floating.
 More Info|

 |Inflatable Kayaks - My favorite!
 Good river fishing boat, but by far the best way to recreationally float rivers, especially if there is whitewater!
 Superb for long river floats and pretty good for flat water paddling.
 More Info|

 |Inflatable Catamaran Kayaks - A what?
 A catamaran - you know - a multi-hull boat.
 Yes, technology has struck again, leading to the neat development of a dual-hull kayak that can run Class IV whitewater!
 And did I mention that you can even put a sail and/or motor on it too?
 More Info|